-Public programs like Shoreline Explorers, beach clean ups, and travelling tide pools extend its reach beyond the building’s walls.
+Public programs like Shoreline Explorers, beach clean-ups, and traveling tide pools extend their reach beyond the building’s walls.

 The complete trail distance from one end to the other is about 3 miles (6 miles round trip).
 If you’re visiting in the summer and only want to go one way, the free Avila-Pismo Beach Trolley makes stops at the trailhead on Ontario Road and in the middle of town near the beach on 1st Street.
 Be sure to check the trolley operating status and schedule before you go!